This is the multi-page printable view of this section. Click here to print.

 The former selects all resources with key equal to environment and value equal to production.
 The latter selects all resources with key equal to tier and value distinct from frontend, and all resources with no labels with the tier key.
 One could filter for resources in production excluding frontend using the comma operator: environment=production,tier!=frontend

 One usage scenario for equality-based label requirement is for Pods to specify node selection criteria.
-For example, the sample Pod below selects nodes with the label "accelerator=nvidia-tesla-p100".
+For example, the sample Pod below selects nodes where the accelerator label exists and is set to nvidia-tesla-p100.

 apiVersion: v1